FRICK COMMUNITY AND CULTURAL PARTNERSHIPS

 • Art History Research Fellows Program

 Art History Research Fellows Program is a scholarship program for public high school seniors that engages students in inquiry-based research.
 The program was developed by the New York City Department of Education’s Arts Office and is sponsored by the Studio Institute.
-Each year, participating students visit The Frick Collection and Frick Art Reference Library, where they learn about the institution’s collections and resources.
+Each year, participating students visit The Frick Collection and Frick Art Research Library, where they learn about the institution’s collections and resources.

 • City University of New York (CUNY) Arts